IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 `key`: C-string containing the key name associated with either the primary or a secondary index and ending with one byte of x'00'.

 `key_value`: C-string containing the value for the specific document to be retrieved.
+To position to the first document in the primary ir secondary index, pass an empty string as the key_value.

 `znsq_search_method`:
-   + _`1`_  indicates that the first (or last) document equal to specified `key_value` should be located for subsequent sequential retrieves/updates/deletes.
+   + _`0`_  indicates that the first (or last) document equal to specified `key_value` should be located for subsequent sequential retrieves/updates/deletes.
-   + _`2`_  indicates that the first (or last) document greater than or equal to the specified `key_value` should be located for sequential retrieves/updates/deletes.
+   + _`1`_  indicates that the first (or last) document greater than or equal to the specified `key_value` should be located for sequential retrieves/updates/deletes.

 `flags`: Reserved for future use.